Frequently Asked Questions About Iowa’s Workers’ Compensation Laws

 When do workers' comp benefits have to be paid?

-- Benefits must be paid each week they are due.
+Benefits must be paid each week that they are due.
 If an employer/carrier denies benefits, the burden is on the employer/carrier to show a reasonable cause or excuse for the delay or denial and that the reason was communicated to the employee at the time the decision to deny/delay benefits was made.

 Can an employee file a lawsuit outside of workers’ compensation?